sleak-lbl/weekly-emails/items/perlmutter.md

 is under development.

 In the [Top500 list](https://top500.org/news/fugaku-holds-top-spot-exascale-remains-elusive/)
-released last week, Perlmutter debuted as the 5th fastest machine on the list, achieving 64.6 Pflop/s on the HPL benchmark.
+released last month, Perlmutter debuted as the 5th fastest machine on the list, achieving 64.6 Pflop/s on the HPL benchmark.
 It also ranked as the 3rd fastest for the HPCG benchmark and the 6th most energy efficient machine.
 The benchmarking runs that went into these ratings helped expose and accelerate